asosgaming/docker-teamspeak/README.md

 ----------------------------------------------------------
 ## UPDATES
+- Updated Teamspeak 3 Server version to 3.9.1
 - Instituting Changes to allow for Docker Image Tags in build environment.
 - Completed Update of Teamspeak Server to latest version allowed for use with Sinusbot.
 - Versioning added to match Sinusbot Versions.
 For best results make sure both versions are the same.